Surat-Bhushan/PQD_Research_NITC/README.md

 ## Conclusion

 The Full Feature Logistic Regression model performed best because it utilized all relevant passenger information.
 Reduced-feature models made visualization easier but resulted in lower classification performance, demonstrating the importance of feature selection in machine learning.

+# Machine Learning Classification Algorithms

+This repository contains implementations of three fundamental machine learning classification algorithms using the Play Tennis dataset:

+- Naive Bayes Classifier
+- Decision Tree Classifier
+- Random Forest Classifier

+The goal is to understand how different classification algorithms learn patterns from data and make predictions.

+---

+# Naive Bayes Classifier

+## What is Naive Bayes?

+Naive Bayes is a probabilistic classification algorithm based on Bayes' Theorem.
+It predicts the most likely class of a sample by calculating probabilities from previously observed data.

+For example, given weather conditions:

+- Outlook = Sunny
+- Temperature = Cool
+- Humidity = High
+- Wind = Strong

+the algorithm estimates the probability of each class and predicts the class with the highest probability.

+## Key Concepts

+### Prior Probability

+The probability of a class before observing any feature values.

+Example:

+P(Yes) = 9/14

+P(No) = 5/14

+### Conditional Probability

+The probability of observing a feature value given a particular class.

+Example:

+P(Sunny | Yes)

+### Posterior Probability

+The probability of a class after observing all feature values.

+Example:

+P(Yes | X)

+where X represents the complete set of features.

+## Why is it Called Naive?

+The algorithm assumes that all features are conditionally independent given the class label.
+Although this assumption is often unrealistic, the algorithm performs surprisingly well in practice.

+## Advantages

+- Simple and fast
+- Easy to implement
+- Works well with categorical data
+- Effective on small datasets

+---

+# Decision Tree Classifier

+## What is a Decision Tree?

+A Decision Tree is a rule-based machine learning algorithm that makes predictions by repeatedly asking questions about the input features.

+Example:

+Outlook?

+├── Overcast → Yes

+├── Sunny

+│   └── Humidity?

+│       ├── High → No

+│       └── Normal → Yes

+└── Rain

+    └── Wind?

+        ├── Strong → No

+        └── Weak → Yes

+Each question splits the dataset into smaller and more homogeneous groups.

+## Key Concepts

+### Entropy

+Entropy measures the uncertainty or impurity of a dataset.

+- Entropy = 0 → Completely pure
+- Higher entropy → More mixed classes

+### Information Gain

+Information Gain measures how much uncertainty is reduced after splitting on a feature.

+The feature providing the highest information gain is selected for the split.

+### Gini Impurity

+Gini Impurity is another measure of impurity commonly used in decision trees.

+Lower Gini values indicate better splits.

+### Recursive Splitting

+After selecting the best root node, the same process is repeated on each subset until the data becomes sufficiently pure.

+## Advantages

+- Easy to visualize and interpret
+- Handles categorical data naturally
+- Captures non-linear decision boundaries

+---

+# Random Forest Classifier

+## What is Random Forest?

+Random Forest is an ensemble learning algorithm that combines multiple decision trees to make more reliable predictions.

+Instead of relying on a single tree, several trees are trained independently and their predictions are combined using majority voting.

+Example:

+Tree 1 → Yes

+Tree 2 → No

+Tree 3 → Yes

+Final Prediction → Yes

+## Core Ideas Behind Random Forest

+### Bootstrap Sampling

+Each tree is trained on a randomly sampled version of the dataset using sampling with replacement.

+This means:

+- Some rows may appear multiple times
+- Some rows may not appear at all

+### Random Feature Selection

+Different trees consider different subsets of features while creating splits.

+This introduces diversity among the trees.

+### Majority Voting

+Each tree makes an individual prediction.

+The class receiving the highest number of votes becomes the final prediction.

+## Why is Random Forest Better Than a Single Tree?

+A single decision tree can easily overfit the training data.

+Random Forest reduces overfitting by averaging the predictions of many trees, resulting in:

+- Lower variance
+- Better generalization
+- More stable predictions

+## Advantages

+- High predictive performance
+- Less prone to overfitting
+- Robust to noisy data
+- Handles complex relationships effectively

+---

+# Technologies Used

+- Python
+- Pandas
+- NumPy
+- Scikit-Learn
+- Matplotlib

+---

+# Files

+- `play_tennis.csv` - Dataset used for training and evaluation
+- `naive_bayes.py` - Naive Bayes implementation and verification
+- `decision_tree.py` - Decision Tree implementation and verification
+- `random_forest.py` - Random Forest implementation and verification

+---

+# Conclusion

+This repository demonstrates three important approaches to classification:

+- **Naive Bayes** - Probabilistic Learning
+- **Decision Tree** - Rule-Based Learning
+- **Random Forest** - Ensemble Learning

+Together, these algorithms show how machine learning models can make predictions using probabilities, decision rules, and collective voting strategies.